-When making investments in infrastructure concessions, SNC-Lavalin may not be required to make its contribution immediately but instead may commit to make its contribution over time.
+When making investments in infrastructure concessions, AtkinsRéalis may not be required to make its contribution immediately but instead may commit to make its contribution over time.

-The following table summarizes SNC-Lavalin's payments and outstanding commitments to invest in Capital investments accounted for by the equity method and at fair value through other comprehensive income as at December 31, 2022 and 2021:
+The following table summarizes AtkinsRéalis' payments and outstanding commitments to invest in Capital investments accounted for by the equity method and at fair value through other comprehensive income for the years ended December 31, 2023 and 2022:

-YEARS ENDED DECEMBER 31 2022 2021 Commitments to invest in Capital investments - January 1 \$ 24,921 \$ 24,921 Increase in commitments to invest in Capital investments 39,633 29,731 Payments for Capital investments during the year (39,633) (29,731) Commitments to invest in Capital investments - December 31 \$ 24,921 \$ 24,921
+YEARS ENDED DECEMBER 31 2023 2022 Commitments to invest in Capital investments - January 1 \$ 24,921 \$ 24,921 Increase in commitments to invest in Capital investments 39,633 Payments for Capital investments during the year (39,633) Commitments to invest in Capital investments - December 31 \$ 24,921 \$ 24,921

-At December 31, 2022, the commitments to invest in Capital investments were related to contributions for Eglinton Crosstown (2021: Eglinton Crosstown) and were presented in "Other current financial liabilities" (see Note 18) since they are either expected to be paid in the following year or are callable on demand.
+At December 31, 2023, the commitments to invest in Capital investments were related to contributions for Eglinton Crosstown (2022: Eglinton Crosstown) and were presented in "Other current financial liabilities" (see Note 17) since they are either expected to be paid in the following year or are callable on demand.

-In 2016, SNC-Lavalin signed an agreement to support a commitment of US\$100 million to a fund focused on global infrastructure investments sponsored by The Carlyle Group, subject to certain conditions.
-The intent of this agreement was for SNC-Lavalin and The Carlyle Group to cooperate with respect to investments in, and work on, infrastructure projects.
-Such commitment to invest amounted to US\$60.5 million (approximately CA\$77.4 million) as at December 31, 2021 and was not recognized as a liability since the accounting conditions were not met.
-Subsequent to the disposal of Carlyle in 2022, the related commitment to invest was nil as at December 31, 2022.
+In 2016, the Company signed an agreement to support a commitment of US\$100 million to a fund focused on global infrastructure investments sponsored by The Carlyle Group, subject to certain conditions.
+The intent of this agreement was for the Company and The Carlyle Group to cooperate with respect to investments in, and work on, infrastructure projects.
+Subsequent to the disposal of Carlyle in 2022, the related commitment to invest was nil as at December 31, 2023 and 2022.